Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ## How  I made tracking vital signs a better experience for patients

 > [Medopad rebranded to HUMA](https://www.telegraph.co.uk/technology/2020/04/15/medopad-rebrands-acquires-firms-boost-remote-monitoring-patients/)
->Due to this rebranding, old and new designs are presented together here to explain my thinking, thus some UI may appear inconsistent
+>Due to rebranding, old and new designs are presented together, designs may appear inconsistent

 > You can right-click "Open Image in New Tab" for larger images) （可以右键“新窗口打开 ”放大图片）

-**Unfortunately, I cannot display some of the designs I created due to NDA.
-I'm contacting my manager for anonymized access, and will update later**
+**Note that some designs and documentations cannot be made public due to NDA**

-## Background
+## Product Background

 Our product aims to help doctors collect health information when patients are outside of the hospital via a mobile app.